edovio/Open_Student_Book/README.md

 This project can also serve as a good starting place for those who are interested in learning how to work collaboratively, mixing our passions and skills to build an open project.
 Feel free to make any suggestions about the project's goals here; our method of working is meant to be inclusive to everyone.

  **Actually the content is delivered as PDF or Ebook using GitBook: https://www.gitbook.com/book/edovio/open-student-book/details**

+For a detailed description of all the folder inside the repository see the [Folder Description Doc](https://github.com/edovio/Open_Student_Book/blob/master/FOLDER_DESCRIPTION.md)

 ### What you need to contribute